MOM.CEO: You’re a CEO and a committed mom, what’s your secret to making it work?

 There were several one-liner lessons that left a lasting impression.

-“When shaking someone’s handshake, do it like you mean it.”
+“When shaking someone’s handshake, do it as you mean it.”
 Or “If you have nothing nice to say, say nothing at all.”
 Or “Don’t be a quitter.”
 Or “It’s just as easy to keep the top half of the gas tank full as the bottom.”

 MOM.CEO: Do you agree with the saying of being in the right place at the right time?
 Is that possible when you’re doing double-duty as a MOM.CEO?

-PK: I grew up with the mindset of goal-setting.
+Pam Klein: I grew up with the mindset of goal-setting.
 Every New Years' eve, you set personal, physical, and financial goals.
 Not resolutions - goals.
 I knew I wanted my Master’s degree by the time I was 24, I would be a VP by 40, own a house in my early 30s, run a marathon (almost made it), etc. I was always thinking about what my next move will be.

 What I learned was how I realized the goal is, the bigger lesson.
 I’ve achieved the goals I set out not always at the precise time or place that I anticipated.
 I believe if you are prepared and receptive to unanticipated opportunities that come your way, that’s when the really great things happen.